-Joint replacement or other surgical procedures are sometimes considered the “treatment of last resort” for people with osteoarthritis.
+Joint replacement or other surgeries are sometimes considered the “treatment of last resort” for people with osteoarthritis.
 Doctors frequently tell patients to wait as long as possible before joint replacement, but to get the best results, it should also not be delayed too long.
 How do you know when it’s time to seek joint replacement surgery?

 Ask yourself these questions:

-- Can I still do the things I enjoy doing, like golfing, shopping or playing with my grandchildren?
+- Can I still do the things I enjoy doing, like golfing, shopping, or playing with my grandchildren?